Things to do before you start

 - Are you enrolled on any educational courses?
 If you are, these must be fully completed by the start date of the programme, otherwise you will not be able to enrol for the MSc.

-Non-UK applicants should refer to the national guidance from Health Education England (HEE) and UK Visas and Immigration (UKVI) to confirm whether or not you are eligible to apply.
-Search the HEE website and the UK Borders Agency website for further information.
+Non-UK applicants should refer to the national guidance from NHS England and UK Visas and Immigration (UKVI) to confirm whether or not you are eligible to apply.
+Search the NHS England and the UK Borders Agency website if you need for further information.

 You will need to have the right to work and study in the UK prior to the commencement date of the STP.
 Due to UKVI requirements applicants on a graduate visa will need to switch to a skilled worker visa if successfully appointed.